parallax/jsPDF/README.md

 and additional code for jsPDF.
 You just have to add this generated js-File to your project.
 You are then ready to go to use setFont-method in your code and write your UTF-8 encoded text.

-Alternatively you can just load the content of the \*.ttf file as binary string using `fetch` or `XMLHttpRequest` and add the font to the PDF file:
+Alternatively you can just load the content of the \*.ttf file as a binary string using `fetch` or `XMLHttpRequest` and add the font to the PDF file:

 ```js